npruehs/ue4-rts/README.md

 ## Setting Up The Framewok

 1. Create a player controller deriving from RTSPlayerController.
-1. Create a game mode using that player controller.
+1. Create a game mode deriving from RTSGameMode using that player controller.
 Compile and save.
 1. Use the new game mode in the world settings.
 1. Create a controller deriving from RTSCharacterAIController.
 1. Set the Character Behavior Tree Asset of the new controller to RTSCharacterBehaviorTree.